Alma Mater: Ohio Wesleyan, ’84

 Vanderbilt matched a national-best as four players were named to the 2018 Collegiate Baseball Freshman All-America team (Philip Clarke, Pat DeMarco, Mason Hickman and Austin Martin).
 Eight players were selected in the MLB Draft including a pair of third-round selections in Connor Kaiser and Reid Schaller.

-Under the direction of Corbin, the 2017 squad captured the program’s fourth NCAA Regional title in five years, running off three victories in four days including an 8-0 statement victory to capture the event against host Clemson.
+The 2017 squad captured the program’s fourth NCAA Regional title in five years, running off three victories in four days including an 8-0 statement victory to capture the event against host Clemson.

 Following the season, Baseball America tabbed juniors Kyle Wright and Jeren Kendall All-America.
 Four days later, the duo was selected in the first round of the MLB Draft with the fifth pick and 23rd selection, respectively.
 In total, 15 Commodores have been selected in the first round since Corbin arrived to campus in 2003, including seven in the past four years.